trojanspike/qbian/README.md

 * Uses qemu for emulation of the arm image.
 * Toolset will be extended over time. i.e create new images & config with custom provisions.
 * Automated provisioning & easy replication with imports & exports.
+* I just created this for myself & it's not perfect.
+People are more than welcome to use it, make changes & improve it.

 _Add the cli into your bin_
 ```bash